twsh/Sublime-Text-3-plugins/README.md

 # examplereference.py

 This plugin looks for numbered examples as defined by Pandoc and creates a serachable drop-down menu.
 Selecting an example inserts that examples label at the cursor.

+# updatesections.py

+This script looks at section references and tries to find the section referred to.
+The number of that section in the reference is then updated.